manfredsteger/polly/docs/SELF-HOSTING.md

 Use Keycloak as an OIDC bridge to integrate with your existing LDAP/AD infrastructure:

 1. Set up Keycloak with User Federation pointing to your LDAP
-2. Configure KITA Poll with Keycloak OIDC settings
+2. Configure Polly with Keycloak OIDC settings
 3. Users can then log in with their university credentials

 ### Network Restrictions